15 Best Tips for Surviving Flight Cancellations

 Why Flight Cancellations Happen

 The Federal Aviation Administration estimates there are 45,000 flights with nearly 3 million passengers a day just in the United States.
 With such a high volume of flights, disruptions are inevitable.
-Weather conditions, mechanical problems, and passenger disruptions and yes software or system glitches – are all factors that can lead to flight cancellations.
+Weather conditions, mechanical problems, passenger disruptions and, yes, software system glitches, are factors that can lead to flight cancellations.

 As you probably know, when you book a plane ticket with an airline you agree to a Contract of Carriage.
 That contract outlines the rights, duties, and liabilities of both parties.
 In very, very simple terms it states that the airline will get you to your destination and if they don’t then they are obligated to make it right or make it up to you.